cbib/TraceGroomer/README.md

 You can:

-- normalize by the amount of material (number of cells, tissue weight): setting the path to the file in `--amountMaterial_path` option.
+- normalize by the amount of material (number of cells, tissue weight), and/or
-One example is provided in the example `groom_files/example-vib/nbcells-or-amountOfMaterial.csv`: the first column must contain the same names as in metadata 'original\_name'.
-- normalize by an internal standard (present in your data) at choice: using the advanced option `--use_internal_standard`.
+- normalize by an internal standard (present in your data) at choice

-However we have some indications that can slightly differ for [users having VIB results as input](#users-having-vib-results), [users having IsoCor results](#users-having-isocor-results) or users having ['generic' type of data](#users-having-generic-data).
+We have some indications that can slightly differ for [users having VIB results as input](#users-having-vib-results), [users having IsoCor results](#users-having-isocor-results) or users having ['generic' type of data](#users-having-generic-data).
+After consulting the one of your case, please visit [Advanced options](#advanced-options) section for the offered normalisations.